jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-I-10.md

 by 3 gives ⁵⁄₂₄, and ⁹⁄₁₆ divided by 5 gives ⁹⁄₈₀.

-This operation becomes easier, when the numerator itself is divisible by the integer, as we have supposed in **Article 103**.
+This operation becomes easier, when the numerator itself is divisible by the integer, as we have supposed in <span class="artref">Art.
+103</span>.
 For example, ⁹⁄₁₆ divided by 3 would give, according to our last rule, ⁹⁄₄₈; but by the first rule, which is applicable here, we obtain ³⁄₁₆, an expression equivalent to ⁹⁄₄₈, but